Wesely/Android-CheatSheet/concepts/lambda.md

 # Lambda Expression

-Lambdas are normally compiled to anonymous classes.
-But that means every time you use a lambda expression, an extra class is created; and if the lambda captures some variables, then a new object is created on every invocation.

-If you mark a function with the `inline` modifier, the compiler won’t generate a function call when this function is used and instead will replace every call to the function with the actual code implementing the function.

 - Lambdas allow you to pass chunks of code as arguments to functions.
 - Kotlin lets you pass lambdas to functions outside of parentheses and refer to a single lambda parameter as it.
 - Code in a lambda can access and modify variables in the function containing the call to the lambda.